greg-marra/budget-scripts/README.md

 come out of different budgets, so they all get "flagged" purple

-# Where to Play THIS directory
+# Where to put THIS directory

 Clone this directory into ~/Documents